Why We All Need an Editor

 They are my second set of eyes, my advocates, and my champions.
 They expose areas of my writing that need improvement but always know how to offer feedback that is timely, honest, and empathetic.
 They know my voice, my strengths, and my weaknesses better than most and are committed to challenging me, pushing me, and helping me write the best story possible.

 They are not there to fix my bad writing.
 They have never held my hand.
-But in their honesty and dedication, they have always found a way to make me a better writer.
+But in their honesty, they have always found a way to make me a better writer by forcing me to address areas of weakness in my writing instead of running from or covering them up.

 So why I am writing about editors?

-So whether you’re a student, a storyteller, or just a seeker in life, when your confidence is shaky, your strength is weak, or your faith is gone, I pray you find an editor who can pick you up, push you forward, and help you finish what you’ve started.
+So whether you’re a student or storyteller, when your confidence is shaky, your strength is weak, or your faith is gone, I pray you find an editor who can show you how to get up, push yourself forward, and finish what you’ve started.

 In the words of A.A.
 Milne, “you are braver than you believe, stronger than you seem, smarter than you think, and loved more than you know.”